 After 4 days have passed since your child’s temperature subsided, you can return to your clinic for a checkup.

 If all goes well, you will get a document certifying that your child is no longer contagious and well enough to return to school.
 This is a chiyu shoumeisho (治癒証明書).
+Your child’s daycare or kindergarten may have their own version of this document.
+If not, you can use the version available at your clinic.

 What To Have On Hand